Posts Categorized: General Health

 Allergies to Dental Medications

-Allergies to different types of medicine is quite common amongst the medical field.
+Allergies to different types of medicine are quite common in the medical field.
 To teach his patients about the differing types of dental allergies, Dr. James Fondriest shares the following information.
 Commonly Seen Allergies to Dental Medications Penicillin.
 Some form of penicillin appears in a number of antibiotic medications and allergic reactions range from very… Read more »

 Repair a chipped tooth